christopheradams/elixir_style_guide/README.md

 A lot of things were applicable to Elixir and allowed us to get _some_ document out quicker to start the conversation.

-Here's the [list of people who has kindly contributed][Contributors] to this project.
+Here's the [list of people who have kindly contributed][Contributors] to this project.

 <!-- Links -->